 Keiken’s collective title is taken from the Japanese word for experience; the lived experience being an idea at the core of their practice.
-They are collaboratively building and imagining a Metaverse to simulate new structures and ways of existing and to test-drive possible futures.
-The metaverse is a fully immersive virtual space of multiple worlds which allows Keiken to become the architects and collaborators of the future.
-The metaverse pierces our perceptions of reality and defies all that we know.
+They are collaboratively building and imagining speculative futures to simulate and test-drive new structures and ways of existing.
+Tethered to the idea of experience, Keiken explore the nature and future of consciousness in every facet of their practice.

-Keiken are a winner of the Chanel Next Prize.
-Recent selected exhibitions include: 2nd Thailand Biennale, Korat (TH); House of Electronic Arts HEK, Basel (CH); Francisco Carolinum, Linz (AU); Newlyn Art Gallery & The Exchange, Penzance (UK); Russian Federation Pavilion, 17th Venice Architecture Biennale, Venice (IT); Koenig Galerie, Decentraland; Yebisu International Festival for Art & Alternative Visions 2021, Tokyo Photographic Art Museum, Tokyo (JP) (2021); Yerevan Biennial, Online; FACT, Liverpool (UK); HAU Hebbel am Ufer, Berlin (DE); Frankfurter Kunstverein, Frankfurt (DE); transmediale, Haus der Kulturen der Welt HKW, Berlin (DE) (2020); Institute of Contemporary Arts ICA, London (UK); Jerwood Arts, London (UK) (2019).
+Keiken are a winner of the inaugural Chanel Next Prize and are residents at Somerset House, London.
+Recent selected exhibitions include: Helsinki Biennial (FL), HAU Hebbel am Ufer, Berlin (DE) (2023), CO Berlin (DE); Wellcome Collection, London (UK); ARKO Art Centre, Seoul (KR); Julia Stoschek Collection, Dusseldorf (DE); Onassis, Athens (GR); Photographers Gallery, London (UK) (2022); 2nd Thailand Biennale, Korat (TH); House of Electronic Arts HEK, Basel (CH); Francisco Carolinum, Linz (AU); 17th Venice Architecture Biennale, Venice (IT); Tokyo Photographic Art Museum, Tokyo (JP) (2021); FACT, Liverpool (UK); Frankfurter Kunstverein, Frankfurt (DE); transmediale, Haus der Kulturen der Welt HKW, Berlin (DE) (2020); Institute of Contemporary Arts ICA, London (UK); Jerwood Arts, London (UK) (2019).